What is downsizing?

-It may just be that you are eager for a change, want to move closer to friends or family members, or want to start a new phase in life.
+It may just be that you are eager for a change, want to simplify your life, want to move closer to friends or family members, or want to start a new phase in life.
 Whilst many people have been trying to upsize throughout their home-buying journey, downsizing can offer so many options!

 What are the advantages of downsizing?

 There are lots of advantages to downsizing your home.
 Firstly, if you’ve been in your current home a while, it’s likely to have increased in value, and you may be near to paying off your mortgage, if not having paid it off completely.

 Buying a smaller, cheaper property will give you a lot of equity left over, to use for whatever you wish.
 It also means you can buy your new home as a cash buyer, giving you more options, a quicker chain and the ability to live mortgage free.

 Downsizing to a smaller home means less upkeep, lower bills and more time to do the things you love.
 It’s an exercise in saving both money and time.

 If you are downsizing in later life, it means you can choose a property that will be better suited to your needs as you get older.
 Instead of having to contend with your stairs, limited accessibility or a huge garden requiring maintenance, you can pick a property that can work for you.

 Why wouldn’t I downsize?

 Some people have got used to a home of a certain size and space, and perhaps nothing they look at really appeals.
 It can be hard, after years of aiming for more space to decide to move somewhere smaller.
 Perhaps everything seems poky, or you can’t imagine how you could ever fit all your items into a smaller property.
 It’s natural to be resistant.